What is the age of consent in MA and what young people need to understand about sex laws in Massachusetts

+What is the age of consent in MA?
 Most young people are aware that there is a minimum age required to consent to sexual intercourse.
 Many even know that the age of consent in Massachusetts is 16.
 What they don’t know is the legal definition of sexual intercourse for the rape statute: sexual intercourse is defined as penetration of the victim, no matter how slight, and such penetration can be penile, oral, or digital (fingers).
 If the alleged rape involves oral sex, the underage person has been raped by law regardless of whether he or she performed the sexual act or was the recipient.
 When the alleged rape involves the stimulation of the vagina, no penetration into the vaginal opening is necessary; touching the labia or vulva of the vagina is rape under Massachusetts law.

 Any unconsented touching that does not have penetration (even slight penetration) would constitute an “indecent assault and battery.”
+What is the age of consent in MA?
 The age of consent for non-penetrative sexualized touching is 14.
 If that type of touching is done to a person under 14, who is legally incapable of consent, it would be called “indecent assault and battery under 14.”
 If the allegation is that the alleged victim is over 14, then the charge would be “indecent assault and battery over 14.”
 There is no list of the types of acts that could be considered criminal under the indecent assault and battery statute; the act must be a touching that was “fundamentally offensive to contemporary moral values.”
 Examples of touching that may lead to an indecent assault and battery charge include a “hand job”, touching another person’s genitals over his/her underwear or clothes, fondling of breasts, or grabbing of buttocks (although if the grabbing is underneath the underwear and in close proximity to the anus, the perpetrator could be charged with rape).
 Like with the rape statute, an indecent assault and battery can occur regardless of whether the alleged victim was given, for example, a “hand job” or if he performed a “hand job.”
 The touching does not need to be of a body part that is considered “private,” as long as the touching is “morally offensive.”